 Wagner’s exploration of the notion of the work of sculpture as “psychic model” supplements the psychoanalytically informed accounts of Hesse’s art offered over the years in her own earlier writings on the artist and in articles, exhibition catalogue essays, and book chapters by Briony Fer, Rosalind Krauss, Annette Michelson, Mignon Nixon, and others.
 For Wagner, Hesse’s sculptures seem to solicit “idiosyncratic, visceral, and contingent” responses.
 Her titles “forge a relationship with other minds and selves,” and in order to do so “demand a viewer who takes and uses what they offer, not as translations or synonyms, but as active performances in a tone and register of their own.
 Her words demand thought.”
 Wagner’s chapter gives Hesse’s words thought, in the several senses that phrase can signal.
 The chapter’s closing paragraphs turn to Samuel Beckett’s writings in order to posit Hesse’s interest in language as “intended to keep absence at bay.”
 “Her words,” Wagner argues, “help materialize the absent or the empty for a moment, so that it might even be given a name” (AHD, 200-201).
 Hesse, on Wagner’s reading, shares with Beckett a concern to formalize experiences of “the Unnamable.”
 Of course the Unnamable is Beckett’s term, not Hesse’s.
 And yet, Wagner’s chapter means to suggest, recognizing the difference between the Unnamable and the Untitled might disclose to us the interest, and the interestedness, in Eva Hesse’s sculptures and the words that identify them.

-Lisa Siraganian is Associate Professor and J. R. Herbert Boone Chair in Humanities, Professor, and Chair of the Department of Comparative Thought and Literature at The Johns Hopkins University.
-She is the author of Modernism’s Other Work: The Art Object’s Political Life (New York: Oxford UP, 2012), shortlisted for the Modernist Studies Association Book Prize (2013), Modernism and the Meaning of Corporate Persons (Oxford, 2020), and is Editor of The Norton Anthology of American Literature, Tenth Edition, Volume D (1914-1945), forthcoming later in 2021.
+Lisa Siraganian is J. R. Herbert Boone Chair in Humanities, Professor, and Chair of the Department of Comparative Thought and Literature at The Johns Hopkins University.
+She is the author of Modernism’s Other Work: The Art Object’s Political Life (Oxford, 2012), shortlisted for the Modernist Studies Association Book Prize (2013), Modernism and the Meaning of Corporate Persons (Oxford, 2020), and is Editor of The Norton Anthology of American Literature, Tenth Edition, Volume D (1914-1945), forthcoming later in 2021.